 - Child custody and visitation changes.
 If one party wants to change the custody or visitation order that was agreed to in the divorce, he or she will have to go to a judge for a court order.
 Whether you are the one requesting a change or you are opposing a change, you will need your lawyer to make your argument.

 - Child relocation.
 One parent cannot relocate out of state without the permission of the court.
 If you or your ex-spouse wants to move, you will have to return to court.
+There are many deciding factors to grant you custody to take your child to another town or state.
+If your request to modify your parenting plan, custody, or time-sharing is contested by the other parent, then the issue is brought to the family court clinic which can take months to resolve or come to a conclusion.
 Our attorneys will be by your side to support your wishes.

 - Paternity.
 Petitions to establish paternity may be filed by a mother to force the father to pay child support, or by the father to assert his right to custody of a child.
 If paternity is in dispute, a DNA test will be required.
 If paternity is established and back child support is owed, the court will order the other parent to pay it.
 You will need legal representation no matter which side of the paternity dispute you are on.